micallef25/SDSoc-Examples-Fall2019/README.md

 No function body: changed all uint8_t and uint16_t to unsigned char or short.
 It looks like these typedefs

+TODO add screenshots to prove multiple resources and dataflow is running concurrently inside. maybe emulation will help

 ignore
 ALL RESOURCES
 Average number of CPU cycles in hardware: 939828